 For the second year in a row, OpenShift was the only cloud application platform offering to receive the award.
 InfoWorld lauded OpenShift for its wide assortment of databases, languages and application stacks.

 OpenShift provides a wide range of languages and services, deployed as containers.
 Containers can be web frameworks or stateful services such as databases and messaging services and can connect to external backends.

-OpenShift 3 allows you to take advantage of a large community of Docker formatted linux containers.
-From the Red Hat Certified Containers to community registries such as Docker Hub or on-premise corporate implementations, OpenShift's ability to work directly with the docker API helps it unlock a new world of content for your developers.
+OpenShift 3 allows you to take advantage of a large community of Docker formatted Linux containers.
+From the Red Hat Container Catalog to community registries such as Docker Hub or on-premise corporate implementations, OpenShift's ability to work directly with the Docker API helps it unlock a new world of content for your developers.